xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-    -- enh(dkulp) Add ability to "expand" a ModelGroup on row headings to expand out the models.
+    -- enh(dkulp) Add a choice to select the view in the top left corner -- enh(dkulp) Add ability to "expand" a ModelGroup on row headings to expand out the models.
     -- bug(dkulp) Fix the Align/Distribute menu items on the Layout tab -- enh(dkulp) Add options for how the ModelGroup internal buffer is constructed including: